 If you have been disqualified from driving, make sure you find out whether or not you will be allowed to drive while you are waiting for your appeal.

 If you are in any doubt, don’t drive, as driving while disqualified comes with further penalties.

-It is possible to appeal a drink driving conviction or overly harsh sentence and win – if you aren’t sure whether you should appeal or not, speak to a lawyer who is experienced in appealing drink driving cases for further advice.
+It is possible to appeal a drink driving conviction or overly harsh sentence and win – if you aren’t sure whether you should appeal or not, speak to an specialist traffic lawyer, experienced in appealing drink driving cases for further advice.